h15200/notes/dataStructures.md

 - note how this will be optimal to sort data that keeps adding to an already sorted data.
 Selection sort will not have this advantage as the whole thing needs to run every time a new element is introduced.

-Basically have the second pointer tragerse twice as fast.
+Basically have the second pointer traverse twice as fast.

 ### Selection sort T: O(N^2), S: O(1)

 - get the min of entire array, swap with first index. repeat for 2nd index

-### Merge Sort T: O(n logn), S: O(n) for extra array
+### Merge Sort T: O(n logN), S: O(n) for extra array

-A merge sort is O(NlogN) because if you break down the tree into halves, you get levels of N, N/2, N/4, N/8 and on each level, you are "stitching" them.
+A merge sort is O(NLogN) because if you break down the tree into halves, you get levels of N, N/2, N/4, N/8 and on each level, you are "stitching" them.
 Stitching each level have different amounts of items to sort (only 2 at the bottom level, the entire N at the top level) but average out to N. Since you're stitching on every level of the tree, there are logN levels of the tree, so it's N on each logN level.

-### Quick sort T: O(n logn), S: O(log n)
+### Quick sort T: O(n LogN), S: O(log n)

-- best case TIME is nLogn but worst case is n^2 since pivot point can yield no left or right subarray
+- best case TIME is nLogN but worst case is n^2 since pivot point can yield no left or right sub array
 - in the same logic, best case SPACE is O(logN) for recursion stack but could be O(n) if pivot is unbalanced

 - like merge sort, usually implemented with recursion